Importance of Junior Year of High School

 • Getting familiar with the format of college applications

-Once a checklist is drafted, students might then make to-do lists under each sub-category.
-The planner could be used in tandem to help students stay on top of these goals and deadlines.
+Once you draft your checklist, you can then make to-do lists under each subcategory.
+Use your calendar/planner in tandem with your checklist to stay on top of these goals and deadlines.

 Designating a Study Space

-Creating a dedicated space for studying can also improve a student’s focus during a jam-packed school year.
-Many high schoolers opt to designate a comfy space at home, where they may then concentrate on their studies.
-It’s even possible to give this study space a personal touch — decking it out with school supplies, keeping it clutter-free, and decorating it with inspirational photos or personal items (like a magnet from one’s dream college).
+Creating a dedicated space for studying can also improve your focus during a jam-packed school year.
+You might opt to designate a comfy space at home, where you can concentrate on your studies.
+To make the space both inviting and conducive to working, consider decking it out with school supplies, keeping it clutter-free, and decorating it with inspirational pictures or personal items (like a photo of your dream school).

 Remembering to Reward Accomplishments

-Busy high school juniors might want to remember to reward major accomplishments during this high-stakes year.
-Once important dates and tasks are mapped out (and scheduled), students could make another list of potential fun rewards to enjoy, once an outlined goal is met.
+To keep up your motivation, it’s important to reward major accomplishments during this high-stakes year.
+Once you’ve scheduled and mapped out important dates and tasks, you might make another list of potential fun rewards for meeting each goal.
 Aced those finals?
 Binge on some light TV.
 Finished the SAT practice exam?
 Download that new game everyone’s been playing.

 Getting a First Job

-Junior year could also be a good time for students to get their first part-time job.
-Many states allow young people to begin working once they’re 16 years old.
-If a student can find a job that’s easy to get (and doesn’t distract from academics), work experience can be one more experience to highlight on a college application down the road.
-Holding a part-time job at a young age might demonstrate skills, such as time-management and personal responsibility.
+Junior year can also be a good time to get your first part-time job.
+If you can find a job that’s easy to get to and from (and doesn’t distract from academics), work experience can be one more experience to highlight on a college application down the road.
+Holding a part-time job at a young age demonstrates skills such as time-management and personal responsibility.

 Recommended: Am I Eligible for Work-Study?